kevinburke/talks/2020/gophercon/caching.md

 ### Elevator pitch

 Go's build and test caching can speed up compiling, testing and deploying your programs.
-In this talk you'll learn how Go's build and test caching work, and how to debug when your programs are *not* being cached.
-We'll end with some tips for making your Go code, builds and tests more cacheable.
+In this talk you'll learn how Go's build and test caching work, how to make your builds and tests hit the cache more often, and how to write your own caches using the same principles.

 ### Description